-- definition of principles and approaches to establishing a risk management system; - approval of documents that define the Exchanges risk management policy; - approval of documents that define the rules for organising the risk management system of the Exchange; - approval of the Exchange's Risk Limit (Acceptable Risk Dimensions) and Total Risk Dimensions and Risks Appetite Controls Methodology;
+- definition of principles and approaches to establishing a risk management system; - approval of documents that define the Exchanges risk management policy; - approval of documents that define the rules for organising the risk management system of the Exchange; - approval of the Exchange's Risk Limit (Acceptable Risk Dimensions) and Total Risk Dimensions and Risks Appetite Controls Methodology - approval of a document outlining the measures to be taken in emergency situations and aimed at ensuring the continuity of activities relating to organisation of trading. - approval of risk appetite metrics (benchmarks);

-- approval of a document outlining the measures to be taken in emergency situations and aimed at ensuring the continuity of activities relating to organisation of trading. - approval of risk appetite metrics (benchmarks); - approval of RMS performance indicators assessment; - consideration and analysis of RMS performance indicators assessment; - analysing and evaluating the risk management system performance and making decisions based on the results of the analyses and evaluations performed.
+- approval of RMS performance indicators assessment; - analysing and evaluating the risk management system performance and making decisions based on the results of the analyses and evaluations performed.